nikbg3/PhobosLT_pooling/README.md

  - Return back the options for using Wi-Fi router
  - Race counter starts on first pass
  - Button to restart device
+ - Voice to start/stop race (you need to enable chrome://flags/#unsafely-treat-insecure-origin-as-secure because of HTTP)